equivalent/equivalent.github.io/_posts/til/2019-05-14-xfce-workspaces-xubuntu.md

 Xubuntu is really friendly to [Visualized desktop workspaces flow](https://blog.eq8.eu/article/visualized-desktop-workspaces-flow.html) so from this point you should be good to go.

-How ever here are some of mine optional recommendations for better experience
+However here are some of mine optional recommendations for better experience